TeachBooks/Sphinx-ref-graph/README.md

 ## Installation

-To use this extenstion, follow these steps:
+To use this extension, follow these steps:

 **Step 1: Install the Package**

-Install the module `sphinx--ref-graph` package using `pip`:
+Install the module `sphinx-ref-graph` package using `pip`:
 ```
 pip install git+https://github.com/TeachBooks/Sphinx-ref-graph.git
 ```